steplee/babus/readme.md

 ## :fire:
  - How to handle corrupt data?
 Imagine std::terminate being called when a mutex is held.
 That jacks up everything and would require a full reset of the domain + all slots.
+ - In `rw_mutex.hpp` (`r_lock` and `w_lock`), see the comments about the assertions I had to disable.
+While they fix the breaking issues, do they also create an issue where the loop spins without sleeping properly?

+ ## ABA Problems
+ Are a PITA.